devbrainlab/devbrainlab.github.io/jekyll/research.markdown

 ABCD study secondary analyses & workshops
 ----------
 We actively use the ABCD dataset in investigations of how digital technology use relates to brain function, cognition, and behavior.
-In August 2019, we hosted an [NIMH-funded workshop]{https://abcdworkshop.github.io/} on using the ABCD data to relate brain development to mental health, We are planning to host another NIMH-funded workshop on longitudinal modeling of the ABCD dataset in summer 2021,
+In August 2019, we hosted an [NIMH-funded workshop](https://abcdworkshop.github.io/) on using the ABCD dataset to relate brain development to mental health, We are planning to host another NIMH-funded workshop on longitudinal modeling of the ABCD dataset in summer 2021,

 Navigating Networks
 ----------
 The Navigating Networks study focuses on adolescent social and cognitive development during the transition to middle school using longitudinal social network, brain, and cognitive assessments.

-Social and digital adaptation to social distancing
+Social and digital adaptation to "social" distancing
 ----------
-This 10-week longitudinal study examined how the use of digital technology impacts feelings of social connectedness and well-being in adolescents during a period of increased physical social distancing.
+This 10-week longitudinal study examined how the use of digital technology impacts feelings of social connectedness and well-being in adolescents during a period of increased physical distancing.

 MoM Study
 ----------